eclipse-archived/codewind-docs/docs/_documentations/intellij-getting-started.md

 ### After Installation

 **Getting started with Codewind - next steps** Continue to instructions for [create your first IntelliJ Codewind Project](./intellij-firstproject.html).

-**Installing Codewind for remote use** If you intend to use Codewind [remotely](./remote-codewind-overview.html), you have now completed the pre-requisite step of installing Codewind on your local machine and can proceed to:

-1. Deploy Codewind to your cloud if not already done so by you or a sysadmin/DevOps engineer.
-See tutorial [Deploying Codewind Remotely](./remote-deploying-codewind.html).
-2. Connect your Codewind extension of your local desktop IDE to Codewind in your cloud by following the tutorial [Using Codewind Remotely](./remote-codewind-overview.html).